-You can import the user SID through the MyID Core API (by providing the account:usersid value when adding or updating a person) or through the Lifecycle API (by providing the PivCardRequest/Agency/Applicant/Account/UserSID or CMSCardRequest/Group/User/Account/UserSID value) when adding or updating a person.
+You can import the user SID through the MyID Core API (by providing the account:usersid value when adding or updating a person) or through the Lifecycle API (by providing the PivCardRequest/Agency/Applicant/Account/UserSID or

+CMSCardRequest/Group/User/Account/UserSID value) when adding or updating a person.

-You can include the user SID in the attribute mappings for certificate templates for Microsoft and PrimeKey EJBCA CAs.
+You can include the user SID in the attribute mappings for certificate templates for Microsoft, Entrust JASTK, and PrimeKey EJBCA CAs.
 This is important to ensure compliance with the authentication requirements relating to Microsoft KB5014754.
-See the Enable certificate templates for issuance within MyID and User SID extensions sections in the Microsoft Windows CA Integration Guide and the Mapping the additional attributes section in the PrimeKey EJBCA Integration Guide for details.
+See the Enable certificate templates for issuance within MyID and User SID extensions sections in the Microsoft Windows CA Integration Guide, the User SID extensions section in the Entrust JASTK CA Integration Guide, and the Mapping the additional attributes section in the PrimeKey EJBCA Integration Guide for details.